3D-FRONT-FUTURE/3D-FUTURE-ToolBox/README.md

-# Python toolbox for the FUTURE3D TianChi AI Challenge
+# Python toolbox for the FUTURE3D Dataset
-This python based toolbox provides demos on how to render images, and project/reprojecte 3D/2D points using FUTURE3D data.
+This python based toolbox provides demos on how to use FUTURE3D dataset.
 ## Requirements

 * Blender 2.7.9b (<https://www.blender.org/download/releases/2-79/>)